stinsonmathai/tmo/docs/create_virtual_disks.md

 ### Create RAID Disk

-By default, a default RAID1 configuration can be hard coded in the create_virtual_disks.py function:
+By default, a default RAID1 configuration is hard coded in the create_virtual_disks.py function:

     body = {
         "DataGuard": "Disabled",